mcubelab/pdproc/README.md

-This repo contains code to process and render images of the MIT Pushing dataset.
+This repo contains code to process and render images of the MIT Pushing dataset (http://web.mit.edu/mcube//push-dataset/).

 Preprocessing
 =======